August 13th - 17th, 2023 (TBC)

 Retreat to our quiet farmland sanctuary in Amish country.
 The elegantly restored Witmer Estate holds Victorian charm in 5 private bedrooms, 4 full bathrooms plus powder room, porch, gazebo, and plenty of writing corners.The Itinerary

-Your pre-arrival manuscript evaluation includes supportive, specific, written critique of your current draft or proposal, a coaching session, and a customized work plan for your retreat.
+Your pre-arrival manuscript evaluation includes supportive, specific, written critique of up to 50 pages (plus your synopsis or chapter summaries), a coaching session, and a customized work plan for your retreat.

-On location, you'll have daily guidance and one-on-one sessions.
+On location, you'll have daily guidance, craft seminars and a one-on-one session.

-A post-retreat work plan and follow-up coaching session help you sustain momentum at home.
+A post-retreat work plan, feedback on an additional 25 pages and follow-up coaching session help you sustain momentum at home.

-To give the personal coaching and specific editorial feedback your manuscript needs before, during and after the retreat, participation is limited to three writers.
+To give the personal coaching and specific editorial feedback your manuscript needs before, during and after the retreat, participation is limited to four writers.

 Rooms are single occupancy.

-Each morning, writers set intentions for this reserved time, then work individually in shared spaces.
-Post-writing check-ins may include short readings, but this is not a "workshop."
+After a morning craft talk and generative writing exercise, writers work individually in shared spaces, revising their new writing, incorporating it into existing work, or focusing on their current project.
+Post-writing check-ins may include sharing short sections, but this is not a "workshop."
 Allison provides individual guidance as needed.
 It's like writing at your favorite cafe—with your personal editor on-call.